Formal Reasoning About Confidence and Automated Verification of Neural Networks: Preliminaries

-{\it Softmax-based confidence computation in Neural Networks.} In a classification neural network, each output neuron is associated with a class, and the output of the neuron is the logit value for that class.
-The softmax function is used to convert these logits into a probability distribution over the classes, which indicates the confidence of the network in its prediction.
-This is formally defined in Eq~\ref{eq:softmax} below, where $c$ represents the class for which we compute the confidence, and $y_i$ denotes the logit value for the $i^{th}$ dimension (class $i$) of the output layer.
-This definition is adopted from~\cite{ia2016deep,wei2023convex,athavale2024verifying} {
+{\it Softmax-based confidence computation in Neural Networks.} In a neural network classifier, each output neuron is associated with a class, and the output of the neuron is the logit value for that class.
+The \softmax{} function converts these logits into a probability distribution over the classes, which indicates the confidence of the network in its prediction.
+This is formally defined in Eq~\ref{eq:softmax} below, where $t$ denotes the class for which we compute the confidence, and $y_i$ denotes the logit value for the $i^{th}$ dimension (class $i$) of the output layer.
+The tuple $(y_1,..,y_m)$ is denoted by $\bar{y}$.
+This definition is adopted from~\cite{ia2016deep,wei2023convex,athavale2024verifying}. {

 }